For Hire

 I am passionate about finding new and innovative ways to communicate, educate, and elevate others.

-• I'm a storyteller.
+• I am a storyteller.
 My formal educational chops come from the journalism world.
-I first intended to be a political reporter, but a semester of court reporting made me realize it wasn't for me.
+I first intended to be a political reporter, but after a semester of court reporting, the monotony got to me.

-• I'm an academic.
-I completed my master of arts in media innovation at NYU's Studio 20 program.
+• I am an academic.
+I completed my Master of Arts in media innovation at NYU's Studio 20 program.
 I spent a year researching fandoms and creators to understand the business models behind both.
 At NYU, I worked as a project lead with the Financial Times as a UX + product researcher.

-• I am far from timid on the stage.
+• Pass me the mic, I'm comfortable in front of a crowd.
 I'm a stand-up comedian, public speaker, ignite talk-giver, adjunct professor, and sketch comedy writer.
-I've given over 35 professional talks and workshops throughout my career and have no plan to stop anytime soon.
+I've given over 35 professional talks and workshops throughout my career.
+Engaging audiences small and large is a personal strength.

 • I love working with do-ers.
 I am passionate about those who create: developers, designers, authors, artists, musicians, and beyond.
 Empowering folks to embrace their thing and do what they do best is very much my thing.